 Don’t Leave Money on the Table–Hire a Subservicer

 There is a simple way to have your cake and eat it too.
 A savvy mortgage broker will sign his or her investor up to a good loan servicing agreement and then hire, at a rate far below what the investor is paying the broker, a professional third party subservicer to handle the money and the reporting.
 That way they build an annuity consisting of the “spread” between the note rate and the pass-thru rate to the investor.
 They also pick up a portion of late charges, default interest, some of the prepayment penalty and the possibility of other income such as a portion of the gain on the sale of any real estate taken back in foreclosure.
-Because the broker is the technical servicer, the broker controls who is doing the subservicing.
-The broker can change subservicers at will if the broker is unhappy with the subservicer or he or she can get the work done more cheaply elsewhere.
+Since the broker is the technical servicer, the broker controls who is doing the subservicing.
+The broker can change subservicers at will if the broker is unhappy with the subservicer or he/she can get the work done less expensively elsewhere.
 The subservicer has all of the reporting obligations to the DRE and income tax authorities.

 We are talking serious money here!
 Let’s assume you service just $10 million in loans at a servicing rate of 1% (many broker charge more).
 Let’s assume your subservicer charges you half of that amount (some charge less).
 In one year, forgetting the income you will have made from default interest, late charges, prepayment penalties, gain on sale, etc., you will have earned $4,166 per month or $50,000 in one year.
 All you had to do was sign your investors up to 2-3 page servicing agreement and sign one master subservicing agreement with a subservicer.
 Your profits on this arrangement will buy you a new car every year!
 In 20 years you will have banked $1 million you don’t have now.